-12+ In December 2018, I blogged about the sixteen books which I'd read or dipped into during that year (My Year of Books).
+12+ In December 2018, I blogged about the sixteen books I'd read or dipped into during that year in My Year of Books.
 I'm a bedtime reader and often doze off with a book on my nose.
-Which is why I'm happy to report there were another sixteen fiction and nonfiction titles in my bedside books for 2019.
+And this is why I'm happy to report there were another sixteen fiction and nonfiction titles in my bedside books for 2019.

-In my 2018 blog post, I listed all the books I'd read with extracts from reviews I'd published on Tall And True or comments I'd posted about them to social media.
-I'm going to do similar this year, but only for my five favourites from 2019.
+In the 2018 post, I listed all the books I'd read with extracts from reviews I'd published on Tall And True or comments I'd shared about them on social media.
+And I'm going to do similar this year, but only for my five favourites from 2019.
 It wasn't easy to narrow down the list to five, but hopefully, this will give me more time for writing and reading.

 Note: One of the titles below is missing from my 2019 bedside bookshelf photo because I've loaned it to a friend.

-Also, click on a cover photo to learn more about a book or to buy it on Amazon.com.au — doing so helps support my blog posts.
+Also, click on a cover photo to learn more about a book or buy it on Amazon.com.au — doing so helps support Tall And True.

 All That I Am by Anna Funder